kubernetes/enhancements/keps/sig-api-machinery/3157-watch-list/README.md

 type ListOptions struct {
     ...

-    // SendInitialEvents, when set together with Watch option,
+        // `sendInitialEvents=true` may be set together with `watch=true`.
-    // begin the watch stream with synthetic init events to build the
+	// In that case, the watch stream will begin with synthetic events to
+	// produce the current state of objects in the collection.
+Once all such
-    // whole state of all resources followed by a synthetic "Bookmark"
+	// events have been sent, a synthetic "Bookmark" event  will be sent.
-    // event containing a ResourceVersion after which the server
+	// The bookmark will report the ResourceVersion (RV) corresponding to the
-    // continues streaming events.
+	// set of objects, and be marked with `"k8s.io/initial-events-end": "true"` annotation.
+	// Afterwards, the watch stream will proceed as usual, sending watch events
+	// corresponding to changes (subsequent to the RV) to objects watched.
 	//
-    // When SendInitialEvents option is set, we require ResourceVersionMatch
+	// When `sendInitialEvents` option is set, we require `resourceVersionMatch`
 	// option to also be set.
 The semantic of the watch request is as following:
-    // - ResourceVersionMatch = NotOlderThan
+	// - `resourceVersionMatch` = NotOlderThan
-    //   It starts with sending initial events for all objects (at some resource
+	//   is interpreted as "data at least as new as the provided `resourceVersion`"
-    //   version), potentially followed by an event stream until the state
+	//   and the bookmark event is send when the state is synced
-    //   becomes synced to a resource version as fresh as the one provided by
+	//   to a `resourceVersion` at least as fresh as the one provided by the ListOptions.
-    //   the ResourceVersion option.
-At this point, a synthetic bookmark event
-    //   is send and watch stream is continued to be send.
-    //   If RV is unset, this is interpreted as "consistent read" and the
+	//   If `resourceVersion` is unset, this is interpreted as "consistent read" and the
 	//   bookmark event is send when the state is synced at least to the moment
 	//   when request started being processed.
-    // - ResourceVersionMatch = Exact
-    //   Unsupported error is returned.
-    // - ResourceVersionMatch unset (or set to any other value)
+	// - `resourceVersionMatch` set to any other value or unset
-    //   BadRequest error is returned.
+	//   Invalid error is returned.
 	//
-    // Defaults to true if ResourceVersion="" or ResourceVersion="0" (for backward
+	// Defaults to true if `resourceVersion=""` or `resourceVersion="0"` (for backward
 	// compatibility reasons) and to false otherwise.
-    SendInitialEvents bool
+        SendInitialEvents *bool
 }
 ```